 The HP Pavilion 15 P series system requires a partial or complete teardown to access basic components.

-Memory: Access to the memory requires motherboard access.
-In order to replace the memory, expect to do a complete system teardown.
+Memory: Access to the memory requires motherboard removal.
+This upgrade requires a complete teardown.

 HP has opted to make many components in this system unnecessarily difficult to replace.
-The vast majority of components are still upgradeable but HP made them hard to access to discourage users to upgrade the system.
-Newer models are likely to be nearly as bad as the example used in the device page.
+The vast majority of components are upgradeable but it's very difficult to do so.
+This is likely a nudge by HP to discourage users to upgrade the system.

 Due to the general nature of this Device page, specs are not provided.
 To look up the specs of your system, search the model number online through HP or Google.